-Server: Hosts grader, web interface, and score database Grader: Compiles and runs student code, is not a human
+Server: Hosts grader, web interface, and score database Grader: Compiles and runs student code, is not a human compile errors, and code output) This is what the instructor uses to score submissions.
+Cheating Report: A report that includes all cheating related info that is generated for the final submission for each student per assignment.

-Report: The output of the compiler and code as well as source code. (ie compile errors, and code output) This is what the instructor uses to score submissions.
+Grade Report: The output of the compiler and code as well as source code. (ie